12 Gift Ideas for Pastor Appreciation Month

 Pastor Appreciation gifts for children’s ministry

 Part of discipleship parenting is recognizing those who help to shape the spiritual development of your children.
 If you have pastors in your life that are positively influencing your child’s Christian walk, get your kids involved in showing appreciation for their positive leadership!
 If you’re a children’s ministry leader or volunteer you may also want to celebrate Pastor Appreciation Month with the kids in your class.
-Here are a few ideas:
+Here are a few youth pastor gift ideas:

 - handmade cards.
 Once again, pastors love to know that they are, indeed, appreciated!
 Have the kiddos make cards and hand deliver them to the pastor.
 If you have a whole group, maybe you can throw in a special song for the presentation!
 My son has a list of 10 pastors (yep, 10!) that we will be making and delivering cards (and maybe baked goods) to for Pastor Appreciation Month.